thomasWeise/moptipy/README.md

 - `bestF` the best objective function value encountered during the run
 - `lastImprovementFE` the index of the last objective function evaluation where the objective value improved, as integer
 - `lastImprovementTimeMillis` the time in milliseconds at which the last objective function value improvement was registered, as integer

+In case that multi-objective optimization is performed, please note the following things:

+- `bestF` then corresponds to the best scalarization result, i.e., the best value achieved by the scalarization of the objective value vector during the search,
+- `bestFs`, the vector of objective values corresponding to the solution obtaining `bestF`, is also provided (values are semicolon-separated),
+- `archiveSize` is the number of non-dominated solutions collected in the archive, and
+- the values of `lastImprovementFE` and `lastImprovementTimeMillis` may not be reliable anymore:
+  Whenever a solution enters the archive or the best scalarization is improved, this is recorded as improvement.
+  However, since the archive size is always limited and the archive may be pruned due when it reaches its maximum size, it could be that a solution enters the archive which is actually not non-dominated with respect to the whole search but only with respect to the current archive.
+  In other words, `lastImprovementFE` and `lastImprovementTimeMillis` may represent a move that is actually not an absolute improvement.

 ##### The Section `SETUP`